CRISPR Cpf1 Bound to Guide RNA and Target DNA

 Purchase 3D Prints

-This is a 3D print of CRISPR Cpf1 created in full color sandstaone.
+This is a 3D print of CRISPR Cpf1 created in full-color sandstone.
 The model depicts CRISPR (blue) bound to its guide RNA (red) while editing its Target DNA (yellow and green).
-The subtle color variations in the CRISPR are associated to its bFactor, or atomic temperature.
+The subtle color variations in the CRISPR are associated with its bFactor, or atomic temperature.
 The darker the color, the less the protein moves with a cooler atomic temperature.
+Consider purchasing an Augmented Reality base for your CRISPR Cpf1 protein model.